catherineritchie/catherineritchie.github.io/_posts/2018-05-31-hello-world.md

 ---
 ## Hello, world!

-Please bear with me while I build this site!
-I am new to this and I want it to be the best it can be for all of you!
+Please bear with me while I create this online space.
+I want it to be the best it can be for everyone!

+Keep your eyes peeled, fresh content coming soon!